Understanding the different shades of blue

 It would be quite the understatement to say that there are more than a few shades of blue.
 You’ve got your navy blues, your baby blues and your somewhere-in-the-middle blues.
 Finding ‘the one’ is sometimes a case of kismet.
 But more often than not, you’re likely to be drawn to a few and who could blame you?
 Cue our resident color expert, Vanessa, and her quick-fire guide to uncovering your beloved blue.

 Picking your perfect shade of blue paint

-Paint decision-making comes down to two key questions: to which colour are you most drawn, and which will suit your room, its furniture and the type of natural light it receives most?
+Paint decision-making comes down to two key questions: to which color are you most drawn, and which will suit your room, its furniture and the type of natural light it receives most?
 So, even if you’re faced with a palette of umpteen blues, you’ll pretty much be able to whittle the options down to a handful simply by asking yourself those questions.
-Our colourists write all about how to choose the right paint colour for your room, should you fancy a deeper read.
+Our colorists write all about how to choose the right paint color for your room, should you fancy a deeper read.

 The pale and interesting blues: Blue 01-Blue 03